 Sampling Site

 A sampling and control site were chosen and marked using the what3words app to get a detailed geographical location.
-The control site was a walled garden within the grounds of the University and the forest site was an area of ancient woodland known as Ecclesall Woods within the city boundary of Sheffield, South Yorkshire, UK.
+The control site was a walled garden within the grounds of the University of Sheffield and the forest site was an area of ancient woodland known as Ecclesall Woods within the city boundary of Sheffield, South Yorkshire, UK.
 The area is the largest ancient woodland in South Yorkshire, UK covering an area close to 140 hectares with a mix of species mainly oak and birch but also including alder, ash, elm, field maple, hawthorn, hazel and rowan, which all occur naturally.
 Other non-native species were introduced to the woods in the early 19th century including beech, hornbeam, larch, Scot’s pine, sweet chestnut and sycamore.
-The walled garden was chosen as a convenient outdoor space which contained flowerbeds, a grassed area and trees and also allowed for sampling away from any traffic related volatile chemicals in the air.
-The composition of species with a 5 metre radius of both sampling sites was noted and this is shown in table 1.
+The walled garden was chosen as a convenient, controlled outdoor space which contained flowerbeds, a grassed area and trees and also allowed for sampling away from any traffic related volatile chemicals in the air.
+The composition of species with a 5 metre radius of both sampling sites was noted and this is shown in Table 1.
 Samples were all collected in July 2022 between the hours of 10am and 1pm within a temperature range of 20-22oC and humidity range of 59-65%.